raspberrypilearning/3D-scene/en/step_6.md

 --- /collapse ---

-You can also `start`{:class="block3sound"} multiple sounds so they play at the same time!
+You can also `start`{:class="block3sound"} multiple sounds so that they play at the same time!

 --- collapse ---

 ---
-title: Starting multiple sounds
+title: Start multiple sounds
 ---

-There are two `sounds`{:class="block3sound"} blocks with an important difference.
+There are two `Sound`{:class="block3sound"} blocks with an important difference:

-+ When you `play sound until done`{:class="block3sound"}, the sound will play all the way through. tThe next line of code in the script will not run until the sound is finished.
++ When you `play sound until done`{:class="block3sound"}, the sound will play all the way through.
+The next line of code in the script will not run until the sound is finished.

-+ When you `start sound`{:class="block3sound"}, the sound will play but the next code block will run immediately and will not wait for the sound to finish first.
++ When you `start sound`{:class="block3sound"}, the sound will play but the next block will run immediately and will not wait for the sound to finish first.

-This means that if you had a series of `start sound`{:class="block3sound"} blocks the sounds would all play almost at the same time, layered on top of each other.
+This means that if you had a series of `start sound`{:class="block3sound"} blocks, the sounds would all play almost at the same time, layered on top of each other.
 The effect can be interesting and sometimes messy.

-Have a play with it sometime!
+Have a play with it some time!

 ```blocks3
 when green flag clicked